kubeshop/tracetest/README.md

 # Tracetest

-Tracetest is a trace-based testing tool that leverages the data captured by your existing Open Telemetry distributed traces to produce easy to create, yet super powerful integration tests.
-You can verify activity deep inside your system by asserting on data and flow information contained in the OpenTelemetry traces and span attributes.
+Tracetest is a OpenTelemetry based tool that helps you develop and test your distributed applications.
+It assists you in the development process by enabling you to trigger your code and see the trace as you add OTel instrumentation.
+It also empowers you to create trace-based tests based on the data contained in your OpenTelemetry trace.
+You can verify against both the triggering transactions response AND any of the information contained deep in a span in your trace.
 This can include:

 - verify the quality of your OpenTelemetry instrumentation and enforce standards.
 - Testing events that occur on 'the other side' of an async message queue, even though the original async call has returned earlier.